Galazzo-Brothers/Carlton.Base/src/Flux/Flux.Debug/README.md

 - **Carlton.Core.Flux:** This project contains the core components and contracts for working with the Carlton Flux framework.

+- **Carlton.Core.Flux.Models:** This project contains the core components and contracts for working with the Carlton Flux framework.

 - **Carlton.Core.Flux.Test:** This project contains unit tests for the components in Carlton.Core.Flux, ensuring reliability and maintaining quality standards throughout the development process.

 - **Flux.Debug:** A powerful suite of development features for working with the logs and internal state of a Carlton Flux application.